Towns & Places:

 Bourbon County’s population peaked in 1890 at 28,575.

-In 1910, there were about 125 miles of main track railroad in the county.
+In 1910, the county had about 125 miles of main-track railroad.
 The Missouri Pacific Railroad operated two lines — one traversing the center from east to west, the other crossing the county from north to southeast, both lines passing through Fort Scott.
-The St. Louis and San Francisco Railroad entered in the northeast, passed through Fort Scott and at Edward branches, both the lines entering Crawford County.
+The St. Louis and San Francisco Railroad entered in the northeast, passed through Fort Scott and at Edward branches, and both the lines entered Crawford County.
 The Missouri, Kansas & Texas Railway entered in the east from Missouri, passed through Fort Scott, and then southwest into Crawford County.

-In the next decades, as farms grew bigger and many people left for larger cities, the county’s population dropped.
+In the next decades, the county’s population dropped as farms grew and many people left for larger cities.

 However, agriculture and livestock are still large industries.
 The County’s leading crops today are milo, wheat, and soybeans.

-Bourbon County has four large, man-made lakes, including Bourbon State Fishing Lake, with a surface area of approximately 207 acres; Lake Fort Scott, four miles southwest of Fort Scott, with a surface area of 350 acres; Elm Creek Lake, 15 miles southwest of Fort Scott, and Cedar Creek Lake, located approximately six miles west of Fort Scott.
+Bourbon County has four large, man-made lakes, including Bourbon State Fishing Lake, which has a surface area of approximately 207 acres; Lake Fort Scott, four miles southwest of Fort Scott, which has a surface area of 350 acres; Elm Creek Lake, 15 miles southwest of Fort Scott; and Cedar Creek Lake, located approximately six miles west of Fort Scott.

 National Cemetery #1 was established by an act of Congress in 1862 and is located in Fort Scott.
-The National Park Service operates the Fort Scott National Historic Site.
-It contains many original and reconstructed buildings from the 1846 period when it was built.
-There are many annual activities at the fort commemorating its history.
+The National Park Service operates the Fort Scott National Historic Site, which contains many original and reconstructed buildings from the 1846 period.
+The fort has many annual activities commemorating its history.

 Fort Scott Community College, a public two-year college, was established in 1919.
 It is fully accredited by the Kansas State Department of Education and the North Central Association of Colleges and Secondary Schools.